kumarankit0411/MyAttendance/README.md

 - The code is a bit messy at the moment.
 If you like to keep things clean, please show off your clean code writing skills by improving the readability of the code😌 (Difficulty : Moderate)
 - Write tests for this code so as to ensure it works even for edge cases (Difficulty : Moderate)
-- Suggest spelling or grammmar mistake anywhere in this documentation (Difficulty : Easy)
+- Suggest spelling or grammar mistake anywhere in this documentation (Difficulty : Easy)
 - Anything you think should be added to make this software more useful😊 (Difficulty : ❓)
+- Build a web service around this to display the output in a broswer rather than on a console (Difficulty : Moderate)

 # Credits
 - Ankit Kumar Singh (Author)